P1kachu/ProgrammingLearning/README.md

 ###TODO
 - OCaml correction is half finished only.
+- Update Swift correction so that it matches the latest version of the Language.
+- C# and C++ are missing some exercices from part 2 (exercices added after the correction's latest update).

 ###Disclaimer
 These exercises and corrections are not here to teach how to code in a clean way.